The International Association

 3. What are some languages you’d like to learn in the future?

-4. So let’s be honest, what’s the sexiest language?
+4. So let’s be honest, which language has the most charm for you?

-I think specific accents are more attractive than languages themselves and, since there are infinite accents in every language (especially when it comes to languages like French or Spanish that are spoken in so many different countries!), it’s impossible for me to pinpoint one.
+I think specific accents are more attractive than languages themselves and, since there are infinite accents in every language (especially when it comes to languages like French or Spanish that are spoken in so many different countries), it’s impossible for me to pinpoint one.

 5. What’s the greatest pleasure you get from speaking so many languages?

 As Mandela said: ‘If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart’.
-Speaking to someone in
+Speaking to someone in their native language helps you connect with that person on a different level.

 6. Some people say the world is really just going to have a few languages left in a 100 years, do you think this is really true?